longhorn/website/content/docs/1.4.0/advanced-resources/deploy/rancher_windows_cluster.md

 When this value is set to `true`, Longhorn will recognize the Rancher Windows cluster then deploy Longhorn components with the correct node selector and tolerations so that all Longhorn workloads can be launched on Linux nodes only.

-The setting is in customize Helm options before install: \
+On the Rancher marketplace, the setting can be customized in `customize Helm options` before installation: \
 `Edit Options` > `Other Settings` > `Rancher Windows Cluster`

 Also in: \